dafraile/Clinical-Dialogue-Summarization/README.md

 This implemmentation have been tested using Amazon AWS cloud both for CUDA and Non-CUDA training.

 Please note that this model(s) were trained using a .csv file containing two columns, one for the "dialogue" and another for the "summary".
 You will need to adjust it to your particular dataset, if user wants to retrain.
-Additional headings need to be added for the T5 version training to work properly,
+Additional headings need to be added for the T5 version training to work properly as shown in "finetuning_t5.sh"

 Model(s) can be used out the box to summarize clinical dialogue text with the provided python script.
 (Requires Huggingface Transformers installed) Please see: https://github.com/huggingface/transformers for Installation guide.

+The "finaleval_t5.py" and "finaleval_bart.py" will produce summaries when used with the provided models available in Huggingface platform.

 This work was presented at the 2022 SRW NAACL Conference in Seattle, US.